teko-terra/teko-terra.github.io/payment/payment_ios.md

 # Add payment methods

 `Minerva` currently supports following payment methods
-- QR code via CTT
+- QRCODE through CTT
-- ATM via VNPay gateway
+- ATM through VNPay gateway
 - SPOS

 Before create a transaction with one of these methods, you need to add it by `setPaymentMethods`